-Envisioneering is a proud corporate sponsor of the Night Stalker Association whose mission is to support Night Stalkers and their families.
-Each year Envisioneering presents the Aviation Mechanic of the Year award to an exceptional active duty Night Stalker who performed aviation repairs under extreme conditions and duress to meet mission objectives.
+Envisioneering is a proud platinum-level corporate sponsor of the Night Stalker Association whose mission is to support Night Stalkers and their families.
+Each year Envisioneering presents the Aviation Mechanic of the Year award on behalf of the Association to an exceptional active duty Night Stalker who performed aviation repairs under extreme conditions and duress to meet mission objectives.

 Systems Engineering and Integration

 The Envisioneering team within SIMO provides a variety of support for the 160th SOAR warfighters and their specially modified A/MH-6, MH-60 and MH-47 helicopters.
 Envisioneering performs advanced rotorcraft systems engineering, primarily in avionics and aircraft survivability equipment, but also encompassing ancillary systems, such as C4I equipment and Voice and Digital Recorders.
 Envisioneering personnel are well-versed in the Joint Capabilities Integration and Development System (JCIDS).

 Associated with our support of the SIMO, we design operational tests of prototype systems and equipment, perform and/or monitor testing, and collect and analyze test results.
 Our T&E engineers work closely with Army personnel to ensure the needs of the warfighter will be met prior to full-scale production and deployment.
 Envisioneering employees are located in the SIMO Test and Evaluation cell and are responsible for developing test plans, collecting the data from these plans and coordinating efforts to gain an Airworthiness Release (AWR) for new systems.